Leon Panetta: Later career (2013–present)

-In October 2020, Panetta signed a letter stating the Hunter Biden laptop controversy “has the classic earmarks of a Russian information operation.
-Panetta joined 50 other former intelligence officials in signing the letter, which stated that the laptop abandoned by Hunter Biden contained "all the classic earmarks of a Russian disinformation operation," because it contained potentially damaging information to the Biden campaign.
-However, in 2022, several media outlets, including the New York Times and Washington Post, have confirmed the laptop's authenticity.

-Panetta, one of all 10 living former secretaries of defense, published a Washington Post op-ed piece in January 2021 telling President Trump not to involve the military in determining the outcome of the 2020 elections.
+Panetta, one of ten living former secretaries of defense, published a Washington Post op-ed piece in January 2021 telling President Trump not to involve the military in determining the outcome of the 2020 elections.

-In October 2022, Panetta joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus Leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.
+In October 2022, Panetta joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States, cochaired by former House Democratic Caucus leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.

+In August 2024, Panetta was a speaker on the fourth day of the Democratic National Convention.

+In September 2024, Panetta referred to Israel's pager attack in Lebanon as an act of terrorism.

 Responsibilities

 Panetta has held positions within a number of institutions and corporations, including: